jmschrei/apricot/README.md

 If the amount of data that you have right now is not burdensome to deal with then it may not be helpful to use submodular selection.
 However, if training even simple models using the amount of data you have is difficult, you might consider summarizing your data set using apricot.
 If you're currently running many random selections because of the amount of data you have you may find that a single run of apricot will yield a better subset.

-Areas that we are hoping to explore further with apricot:

-* subset selection on feature attributions rather than feature values to identify a model-based summary of the data
-* subset selection on the internal representations of samples in a neural network
-* discriminative subset selection when given a data set and associated labels
-* model-guided subset selection for accelerating transfer learning